 In 2003, The Sopranos was nominated for the Primetime Emmy Award for Outstanding Drama Series but lost to The West Wing.

-On October 2, 2004, James Gandolfini appeared on Weekend Update as a "New Jersey Resident" on Saturday Night Live to comment on the resignation of New Jersey governor Jim McGreevey, parodying his role as Tony Soprano.
+On October 2, 2004, James Gandolfini appeared on Weekend Update as a "New Jersey Resident" on Saturday Night Live to comment on the resignation of New Jersey governor Jim McGreevey.

 In 2004, Michael Imperioli and Drea de Matteo won Emmys for their supporting roles on The Sopranos.

-In 2004, The Sopranos won the Primetime Emmy Award for Outstanding Drama Series, making it the first series on a cable network to win the award.
+In 2004, The Sopranos won the Primetime Emmy Award for Outstanding Drama Series.
+This win marked the first time a series on a cable network won the award.

 In 2005, Stern Pinball released a Sopranos pinball machine designed by George Gomez.